 I’ve put together a list of volunteer projects I’ve done with my kids that my young kids have enjoyed doing in the past.

 - Have a garage sale with all the proceeds going to the charity of your choice.
 Last year, one of my daughter’s friends was battling cancer.
-During our neighborhood garage sale, we participated and agreed all the proceeds would go to her friend’s Gofundme account.
+We participated in our neighborhood garage sale and agreed all the proceeds would go to her friend’s Gofundme account.

 - Have a bake sale and donate the proceeds.
 During our garage sale, we offered cake pops with the proceeds going to charity.